ianlov/frankslist/README.md

 Other than the lessons I learned from github, I saw how powerful collaboration can be.
 Our team completed a project that no individual team member would have been able to complete within the time given.
 And personally, I saw features of our website built that I would have never even thought of on my own.
 Truly, Frankslist is the product of a team that is greater than the sum of its parts.

 #### Vince
+Working in a team was definitely a very different experience in comparison to working alone.
+Work was split up and there was always someone there to bounce ideas off of which definitely helped with the creative thinking process.
+I must say that I enjoyed this process a lot.
+I will admit though, it was a headache dealing with merge conflicts and git issues.
+Sometimes we would spend an hour just dealing with a single issue and frustratingly try different git commands from stackoverflow.
+Definitely by going through these issues though has helped me become 100 times more confident in using git commands and now understand the importance of git commits...
+If you ever mess things up beyond repair... you can always git reflog then git reset.

+Working in a team overall though was great!
+Everyone in my team did work, showed up when they were supposed to, and communicated effectively.
+I was able to learn new things along the way and feel that I have grown as a developer through this process.

 #### Ricky